CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 --------------

 `Numba <https://numba.readthedocs.io/en/stable/user/5minguide.html>`_ is a just-in-time (JIT) compiler for numerical Python.
-When a function marked with a Numba decorator such as ``@njit`` is called, Numba examines the argument types and translates supported Python, NumPy, and loop operations into machine code specialized for those types.
-Compilation happens as the program runs rather than in a separate build step.

-Numba does not compile the entire Python language.
-Efficient compilation requires numerical types, predictable control flow, and supported operations.
-Arbitrary Python objects, dynamic behavior, and calls into unsupported packages remain useful while prototyping in MC/DC Python.
-They must be removed, replaced, or moved outside compiled functions before the method can use an accelerated backend.
+It translates compatible Python functions into machine code as a calculation runs, allowing MC/DC to accelerate Python transport algorithms without maintaining a second implementation in a lower-level language.

+Numba does not support every feature of Python.
+A prototype in MC/DC Python may use the full Python language and ecosystem, but an accelerated implementation must express the relevant data and behavior in forms that Numba can compile.

 MC/DC uses Numba as the bridge between Python development and accelerated transport.
 Its common transport path supports three *execution backends*, or